Where to Find the Good Stuff?

 Sometimes, all the good stuff is not where you think it is — or are told by platforms and advertisers, where you should think it is.

-If you think about what happens when you watch a movie, you almost disappear into a dream, where you lose yourself for 90 minutes, and become enthralled in this (hopefully) wonderful thing that is unfolding before your eyes.
-It’s like a dream.
-But to have an ad interrupt this, is like being woken up every fifteen minutes by your neighbour’s barking dog in the middle of the night — the tranquility of the dreamstate is disrupted, and your dream becomes disturbed, and shaped at a subconscious level by this incoming signal — you might even begin to incorporate the dog into your dream, and have a nightmare about someone breaking into your house.
+But to regularly have loud ads interrupt this, is like being woken up every fifteen minutes by your neighbour’s dog barking like a mad thing; the tranquility of the dreamstate is disrupted, and your dream becomes disturbed, and shaped at a subconscious level by this incoming signal.
+You might even begin to incorporate the dog into your dream, and have a nightmare about someone breaking into your house.

 Quietly hiding on Bandcamp . . .
+Vince Cosmos: Glam Rock Detective

 So, that’s us back at the start of this post, a commercial loop and bind, and all I’ve done is waste some energy complaining about it.
 But they are things that I have thought about for a long time, and thought is still worth sharing in a post.